matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>📨 Mail View</strong></summary>

-**Displays the full content of a selected email with sender, subject, and body.**
+**Displays the full content of a selected email.**
+Users can view sender, recipients, subject, timestamp, and body of the email in a clean, responsive layout.
+Links and formatting are preserved.

 </details>